What are the Symptoms of a Bad Brake Booster?

 4. A Constantly Stalling Engine

 Does your engine stall whenever you hit the brakes?
-You might not easily attribute this occurrence to a bad brake booster because a constantly stalling engine is a symptom of many things that could be wrong with your car.
+You might not easily attribute this to a bad brake booster, since a constantly stalling engine is a symptom of many things that could be wrong with your car.
 Here is why your car stalls whenever you hit the brakes.

-You should check your car once you notice this because the issue might easily degenerate into serious problems for your car.
+You should check your car once you notice this, as the issue might easily escalate into serious problems.
 Beyond the possibility of brake failure, you might damage your transmission if you continue driving the car without resolving the issue.

 5. Hissing Sound

-One of the symptoms of a bad brake booster is a hissing sound under the dashboard or the brake pedal.
-The reason for the hissing sound is the vacuum starts to escape.
+One symptom of a bad brake booster is a hissing sound under the dashboard or at the brake pedal.
+The hissing sound is caused by the vacuum starting to escape.
 So whenever you press down the brake pedal and noise comes from the brake, the odds are that your brake booster is already bad or about to be.
-Kindly note that this noise I likely to be a symptom of a bad brake booster if the noise comes from your engine bay or from the brake pedal areas.
+Kindly note that this noise is likely to be a symptom of a bad brake booster if the noise comes from your engine bay or from the brake pedal area.

 6. Fluid Leaks

 This is also one of the symptoms of a bad brake booster check valve.
-When you observe that your braking system has developed a leak, especially around the brake pedal, your brake booster might be bad.
-This is because hydro-boost brake boosters use power steering fluid, and when it develops a leak, some of the fluid that makes it function effectively gets lost in the process.
+If you notice a leak in your braking system, especially around the brake pedal, your brake booster might be bad.
+This is because hydro-boost brake boosters use power steering fluid, and when a leak develops, some of the fluid that powers them is lost.

 7. Warning Lights

 Your brake boosters can trigger warning lights when they go bad.
-These lights come on when certain sensors in your braking system detect that something is not right.
-So when you see that the brake warning light is triggered, it is a sign that something is wrong with your brake.
-Low fluid level, bad master cylinder, and other things can cause these lights to turn up.
+These lights come on when certain sensors in your braking system detect an issue.
+When you see the brake warning light come on, it is a sign that something is wrong with your brakes.
+Low fluid level, a bad master cylinder, and other things can cause these lights to turn on.

 Frequently Asked Questions (FAQs)